20 of the Best Beaches in NSW

 Town Beach Port Macquarie

 The 600m long beach is patrolled from September to April, making it safe for young children.
-It is also known to be a surfer’s delight as surfers come in their numbers to enjoy the swell.
+It also enjoys decent swell attracting surfers in their numbers to catch a wave.

-Town Beach has its own charm and uniqueness by having a colourful break wall.
+Town Beach is famous for its colourful break wall.
 On these walls and rocks, you can see vibrant graffiti and tributes produced by tourists and locals.

-January has comfortable weather; by the end of the month, when the school holiday season ends, it is much less crowded.
-Alternatively, the spring months between September – November have a handful of events happening around the town, with September typically being the driest month of the year.
+January has comfortable weather but it can be really busy.
+Aim to visit towards the end of the month, when the school holiday season ends, if you can.
+Alternatively, the spring months between September – November are enjoyable with a handful of events happening creating a fun vibe.
+September typically being the driest month of the year.

 Don’t forget to check out the nearby playground with a skate park and outdoor gym facilities.